 Is a parish church musician employed or self-employed?

 The employment status of a paid worker depends on, amongst other tests and criteria, what they actually do, the way they do it, the extent to which they report to or are under the control of another person or persons, the extent to which they are seen as part and parcel of the organisation, and the terms and conditions under which they are engaged.
 It is not simply a matter of a worker or their employer calling the job ’employed’ or ‘self-employed’.
 All the facts and circumstances of the employment need to be considered.

 The Revenue Commissioners, jointly with the Department of Social Protection and the Workplace Relations Commission, publish a very helpful Code of Practice on Determining Employment Status.
 Click on the following link for the latest (July 2021) version.

 Informed by this Code and other research, the Executive Committee of Church Music Dublin strongly recommend that appointed parish organists should be engaged as employees and paid through the PAYE system.

 When launching the Code of Practice on 22 July 2021, the Minister for Social Protection said that she planned to place the code on a statutory basis.
-The intention at present (April) is to get this done before the end of 2022.
+This has yet to be done.